 - Don’t start a new Topic if there already exists a suitable Topic on the very same subject, especially if it’s recent.
 Use Search before you post!
+Make sure you aren’t asking a question that’s been answered in the User Support Wiki.
 Obviously if it’s a particularly fresh angle a new Topic might be more appropriate.
 Use your discretion.

 - Don’t cross-post the same thing in multiple topics.

 - Don’t divert a topic by changing it midstream - consider posting a new Topic or on a more appropriate existing Topic.

 - Don’t sign your posts — every post has your profile information attached to it!

 - Don’t @ someone unnecessarily: especially in order to simply reply: you can just reply to their post using the reply button on their post or use the Quote tool.
 They will be informed that you’ve replied and your action will leave a graphical bread crumb of the relationship between your post and the original post and show who and what you are replying to.